How Do the Court Interpreter Work and How Can You Get Started With Court Interpreting?

 Why Are Court Interpreters So Important?

-A court interpreter can also be called out of court during interviews with court support officers, witness preparation sessions, depositions and meetings between attorney and client.
+A court interpreter can also be called out of court during interviews with court support officers, witness preparation sessions, depositions, and meetings between attorney and client.

-The court interpreter must orally translate everything that is being said while maintaining the specialized and legal terminology, the level and tone of the original language without any addition or omission.
+He or she must orally translate everything that is being said while maintaining the specialized and legal terminology, the level and tone of the original language without any addition or omission.